bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 3. Explain when you need to use the `NSAutoreleasePool`.

-You need to use NSAutorealeasePool because it takes up memory through temporary objects.
-Like for loops.
+ANSWER : You need to use NSAutorealeasePool because it removes the temporary objects such as in for loops.

 4. Implement a convenience `class` method to create a `LSIPerson` object that takes a `name` property and returns an autoreleased object.